Iran announces slate of presidential candidates, dominated by conservatives

-The council’s selections, which reflect the preferences of Supreme Leader Ayatollah Ali Khamenei, virtually guarantee the election of a hard line government at a moment when Tehran is trying to revive a nuclear deal with six western powers, roll back U.S.-imposed economic sanctions and mend relations with regional neighbors like Saudi Arabia.
+The council’s selections, which reflect the preferences of Iran’s supreme leader, Ayatollah Ali Khamenei, virtually guarantee the election of a hard-line government at a moment when Tehran is trying to revive a nuclear deal with six Western powers, roll back U.S.-imposed economic sanctions and mend relations with regional neighbors such as Saudi Arabia.

 The lack of ideological diversity among the candidates will probably also suppress turnout in the election, raising questions at home and abroad about the legitimacy of the polls, analysts said.
 The election will be held on June 18.

-One of the candidates, Ebrahim Raisi, a conservative cleric who currently heads Iran’s judiciary, is widely viewed as the front-runner and the consensus candidate of Iran’s hard line factions.
+One of the candidates, Ebrahim Raisi, a conservative cleric who currently heads Iran’s judiciary, is widely viewed as the front-runner and the consensus candidate of Iran’s hard-line factions.
 Raisi, who unsuccessfully ran for president four years ago, is also seen as a possible successor to Khamenei.
 He has been linked by human rights groups to mass killings of Iranian dissidents in 1988, when he served on a panel involved in sentencing prisoners to death.

 When he registered earlier this month, Raisi said he was running for president “to change the executive management of the country, and fight relentlessly against poverty and corruption, humiliation and discrimination.”